ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/async/async-js.md

 const { map } = require('async')
 ```

-See the full [Documentation of Map](https://caolan.github.io/async/v3/docs.html#map).
-Here is a summary:
+Here is a summary of how it is used:

 ```js
 map(